Nothing is more corrosive to a group’s cohesion than free riders.1

 But now, of course, these problems are all behind us.

 The great conceit of our modern era is the narrative of our glorious revolt against the feudal oppressions of the agricultural era.
 No longer would people submit to the yoke of the landed power, we declared.
-Reason and science were to be the foundations of faith instead of tradition and superstition; freedom and liberation was our cry, and human rights our talismans against arbitrary power.
+Reason and science were to be the foundations of faith instead of tradition and superstition; freedom and liberation was our cry, and human rights our talisman against arbitrary power.
 No longer would the barons of the crags or landowners of any kind lord it over the rest of us.
 A new era was beginning.

 But the landed warriors ruled the world for a good reason, as their rule was the answer to the central problem of the agricultural age.
 Food-producing peasants must store food enough to last from one harvest to the next.
-During that period they are vulnerable to pirates and plunderers; they need protection, for without armed protection farmers get plundered.
-To understand this truth you must grasp the situation of lands that lacked the means to defend themselves from predation.
+During that period they are vulnerable to pirates and plunderers; they need protection, for without armed protection farmers get robbed.
+To understand this truth you must grasp the situation of lands that lack the means to defend themselves from predation.
 In the year 1000 in England, a millennium ago, Viking ships would sail up the rivers of England every fall.
-Unopposed by a weak state ruled by King Ethelred, they would grab booty, kill the men, and sell the women and children into slavery at the slave market in Dublin where “fit young men and nubile young women commanded the highest prices.”3 All around the Mediterranean, a few centuries ago, people avoided living too near the coast, in case they should be captured by the Barbary pirates of North Africa.
+Unopposed by a weak state ruled by King Ethelred, they would grab booty, kill the men, and sell the women and children into slavery at the slave market in Dublin where “fit young men and nubile young women commanded the highest prices.”4 All around the Mediterranean, a few centuries ago, people avoided living too near the coast, in case they should be captured by the Barbary pirates of North Africa.
 Along the coast of West Africa, three centuries ago, “pirates” from New England and Liverpool bought slaves from the warring tribes of West Africa, and then transported and worked them to death in the sugar plantations of the West Indies.
 Farmers needed a strong government with effective armed forces to stop this sort of thing, and they usually got it.
 Unfortunately there was a downside to this protection.
 The warrior class wanted a high price for their protection — nice little farm you got here; pity if something should happen to it — and they usually got it.

 But the warrior class was smart.
 It did not just rule by virtue of its indispensability, or even its force, but also by co-opting the class of religious specialists, initially in the temple cults of the Middle East and latterly in the state churches of medieval and early modern Europe.
-These seers conveniently possessed the vision to divine the will of the gods with regard to human governance.
+These religious seers conveniently possessed the vision to divine the will of the gods with regard to human governance.
 They discovered that the gods approved of a world run by warrior landlords: why, to the gods kingliness was next to godliness.
 The heavens seemed to demand the rule of the landowners.

 Then the world changed, and the protection rackets of the feudal era were consigned to the ash heap of history.